kyleboas/tacticsjournal.com/_posts/2025/05/2025-05-08-1-counter-vs-100-throw-ins.md

 All that practice, all that maneuvering into position, all those attempts from a dead ball, and the game is gone in an instant because the opposition is lethal.

-I'd rather my team focus all of their minds on scoring from open play because more often than not, if they did, they'd be better off.
+I'd rather my team focus only on open play because more often than not, if they did, they'd be better off.
+Especially against teams who are equal to if not slightly better in the midfield or forward positions.

 I'd take a lethal attack that can tear a defense to pieces, limb from limb, any day over a team that is diluting their focus during open play.
 Focus your recruitment and mind on open play, and then the rest will follow.